 Step 2: Decorate

 I usually introduce how to use the materials which I keep in “tinker trays” and invite the children to decide how they like to create with them.
-Often they come up with new possibilities to use the materials and engage more deeply in what they are doing, making choices along the way and joyfully exploring new materials in many different ways to create.
+Often they come up with new possibilities to use the materials and engage more deeply in what they are doing, making their own choices along the way and creating more joyfully.

 Step 3: Paint